queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 Unlike a game of make-believe, D&D gives structure to the stories, a way of determining the consequences of the operatives’ action.
-Players roll dice to resolve whether their attacks hit or miss or whether their operatives can scale a cliff, roll away from the strike of a biotic blase, or pull off some other dangerous task.
+Players roll dice to resolve whether their attacks hit or miss or whether their operatives can scale a cliff, roll away from the strike of a biotic attack, or pull off some other dangerous task.
 Anything is possible, but the dice make some outcomes more probable than others.

 <simple-card><template slot="text">